Mortgages in Spain.

 Warning: with this bank, do not talk about investment!
 Talk about buying a "secondary residence", otherwise they will close their doors.

-Mortgage brokers (free of charge):
+Mortgage brokers (free):

 These financing brokers are "free" for the customer, as they are paid by the bank.